amphiencode/amphiencode.github.io/Data.md

 ## Blast server

-A **[blast server](http://zoo-animalia.zoo.ox.ac.uk/blastseq04)** makes it possible to search the assembly, the reference transcripts and proteins.
+A **blast server** makes it possible to search the assembly, the reference transcripts and proteins.
+(The blast server is no longer active)

 ## Genome browser